 All covered areas offer column-free viewing, with the exception of the new cover at the Short Lane End, which sits above four steps of terracing.
 This area was added in the spring of 2018 to meet ground grading requirements.
 The Fuel Plant End (nearest the entrance) is very narrow, although there is hard standing and just enough room for one row of fans to watch the game.
 The Tea Bar, stocking all the usual hot food and drinks, is just inside the entrance and is competitively priced.
 Meanwhile, the pitch has received significant investment and is now among the better surfaces in the division.

 What about the bar?

 The clubhouse is outside the stadium and is fairly small.
-A refurbishment was carried out in the first summer of 2016 and there is now a pool table.
 The beer range will always include John Smith’s Cask and / or London Pride, with Guest Ales sometimes available.
 We also serve Foster’s, Guinness, Strongbow and Courage Best on draught, as well as a range of bottled beers and soft drinks.

 OK, you’ve sold me.
 How much does it cost to get in?

-The prices for First Team games for the 2018-19 season are as follows:
+The prices for First Team games are as follows:

 The parents of players registered with Ashford Town (Middlesex) Junior Football Club are also admitted at the reduced rate, on production of their membership card.